dresden-elektronik/openthread-r21/README.md

 5. Done!
 You will find the linked Firmware (.elf Format) at **/openthread/out/build/ot-rcp**

-# Flash Firmware via OpenOCD and GDB
+## Flash Firmware via OpenOCD and GDB

-This Part describes how to flash the previously build rcp-firmware onto the samr21 ROM-Flash by using a OpenOCD compatible Debugging Tool.
+This Part describes how to flash the previously build RCP-firmware onto the samr21 ROM-Flash by using a OpenOCD compatible Debugging Tool.

 0. Install [OpenOCD](https://openocd.org/) (**This Step may be skipped on debian and fedora based Systems**, bootstrap.sh should install OpenOCD via apt or dnf )